 Although reading technical English is simpler than reading standard English, writing it is a whole other story.
 Authors of technical English need to undergo specific training to familiarize themselves with the intricacies and rules of this variant.

 Courses and qualifications are available from a wide range of providers, if you’ve decided to learn technical English.
-Whether short courses or officially recognized certificates, there are multiple options to get qualified in technical English.
-Providers range from universities and industry associations to online course providers.

 Some examples of providers are: